maarij-asim/groq-streamlit/readme.md

 Features

- - Simple and Beautiful UI using Streamlit
+ - Simple and Beautiful UI using Streamlit.
  - Option of modifying parameters such as Model, System Message, Max Tokens, Temperature.
  - Streaming enabled for more immersive user experience.